Giorgia (singer): Mangio troppa cioccolata (1997)

-In the middle of 1997 she released a cover of an old Italian song by Ornella Vanoni called "Un'ora sola ti vorrei", with a new music sound r&b oriented and a new image; later that year, her 3rd studio album "Mangio troppa cioccolata" was released and started a new dimension on her career, with less ballads and more uptempos, focusing more on the sound and in the interpretation than in the vocals, something that would become a prerogative in her subsequent releases.
+In the middle of 1997 she released a cover of an old Italian song by Ornella Vanoni called "Un'ora sola ti vorrei", with a new music sound r&b oriented and a new image; later that year, her third studio album, Mangio troppa cioccolata, was released and started a new dimension on her career, with less ballads and more uptempos, focusing more on the sound and in the interpretation than in the vocals, something that would become a prerogative in her subsequent releases.
 This album was released in ten European countries enjoying good commercial success.
-The same year music television "MTV Europe"asked Giorgia to present a tv program, but she rejected the proposal.
+The same year music television "MTV Europe"asked Giorgia to present a TV program, but she rejected the proposal.
+The album sold 1 million copies.